Bank of Melbourne has a range of home loans with attractive features to suit many different types of borrowers

 Fixed Rate Home Loan

-This loan lets you protect yourself from rising interest rates for a fixed period, so you know exactly how much you will have to pay.
+This loan lets fix your home loan interest rate for a set period so you know exactly what your repayments will be.
 Principal and interest or interest-only repayments are available, and the loan is offered to owners and investors purchasing homes or vacant land.

 Features of this loan include discounted rates, redraw, rate lock and a partial interest offset facility.
 Flexible repayment options are available, and an establishment fee and monthly admin fees apply.

 This loan lets you use the equity in your home to make other investments and build assets.
 This flexible line of credit combines your investment and personal finances into one loan, and you can create up to 10 sub-accounts under your Portfolio Loan to suit your needs.

 The loan is available on a fixed or variable rate, and lets you directly deposit your income.
 Other features include flexible repayment options, rate lock and a Visa debit card.

 This no-frills option is designed to be an easy-to-manage home loan.
 The loan offers a low interest rate and no monthly fees, and is well-suited to first-home buyers or anyone who simply wants a basic loan.

 Features include flexible repayment options, no monthly service fee, access to redraw and loan pause.

 Designed for self-employed borrowers and business owners with uneven cash flow, the Low Doc Home Loan offers fixed and variable interest rates or a combination of both.
 This loan is available for the purchase of property and vacant land.